-▶ Never connect the battery to the charger permanently.
+► Never connect the battery to the charger permanently.

-If the battery is stored for a longer period of time when empty, it can become damaged despite low self-discharge and power storage capacity can be greatly reduced.
+The on-board computer battery discharges when it is not in use.
+This can cause irreparable damage to it.

-- ▶ Store battery with at least 30% charge. - ► To avoid an extremely low charge level in the integrated battery in the LED remote and the system controller, charge components every 3 months for around 1 hour via the USB diagnostic interface. - ▶ Remove the on-board computer and battery from their mount if the pedelec is not going to be used for up to four weeks. - ▶ If the pedelec is removed from service for longer than four weeks, you need to prepare it for a break in operation.
+► Recharge the on-board computer battery for at least 1 hour every 3 months.

+Remove the on-board computer from its mount if the pedelec is not going to be used for up to four weeks.
+Store the on-board computer away safely in a dry environment at room temperature.

+▶ If the pedelec is removed from service for longer than four weeks, you need to prepare it for a break in operation.

-4.4.4.1 Preparing a break in operation
+4.4.2.1 Preparing a break in operation

-- ✓ Remove the rechargeable battery from the pedelec. - ✓ Charge battery between 30% and 60% so that 2 or 3 LEDs light up on the battery level indicator. - ✓ The pedelec needs to be cleaned with a damp cloth and preserved with wax spray.
+- ✓ Remove the rechargeable battery from the pedelec. - ✓ Charge battery to 30%-60%. - ✓ The pedelec needs to be cleaned with a damp cloth and preserved with wax spray.
 Never wax the friction surfaces of the brake. - ✓ Before longer periods without use, it is recommended to have the specialist dealer carry out maintenance and basic cleaning and apply preservative agent.

-4.4.4.2 Carrying out a break in operation
+4.4.2.2 Carrying out a break in operation

-- Store the pedelec, battery and charger in a dry, clean environment.
+- 1 Store the pedelec, battery and charger in a dry, clean environment.
 We recommend storing them in uninhabited rooms with smoke alarms.
-Dry locations with an ambient temperature between 10 °C and 20 °C are ideal. - 2 Check the battery level after 6 months.
+Dry locations with an ambient temperature between 10 °C and 20 °C are ideal. - 2 Recharge the on-board computer battery for at least 1 hour every 3 months. - 3 Check the battery level after 6 months.
 If only one LED on the battery level indicator lights up, recharge the battery to between 30% and 60%.